 Here are a few tips for making the most of your research:

-- Review the data systematically to make sure you aren’t using your own biases to make judgements.
+- Review the data systematically to make sure you aren’t using your own biases to make judgments.

 - Assess what people DID say – as well as what they DIDN’T say.
 Reading between the lines can develop your most powerful insights.